What is a 404 error? – SEO FAQs Simply Answered

 2. 5xx – Server Error

 4xx codes are used to tell the client that a fault has taken place on THEIR side.
-They should not retransmit the same request again but fix the error first.
+They should not retransmit the same request again, but fix the error first.

-So to sum-up – 404 not found errors mainly appear in two cases:
+So to sum up, 404 not found errors mainly appear in two cases:

-1. You inserted a wrong URL,
+1. You inserted the wrong URL

-2. OR the resource has been moved/removed.
+2. OR the resource has been moved/removed

-Moreover, if you need more of your questions answered visit our SEO FAQ section.
+Moreover, if you need more of your questions answered, visit our SEO FAQ section.